RoloEdits/scrapetoon/README.md

 From there you just need to enter `.\scrapetoon.exe` on Windows, or `./scrapetoon` on Linux and Mac.

-Once there you then have the option of which source of data you want to scrape: `daily` or `story`.
+Once there, you then have the option of which source of data you want to scrape: `daily`, `page`, or `panels`.

 For example: